DevilishSpirits/arcollect/README.md

 * **[FurAffinity](https://www.furaffinity.net/)** - You have a `Save in Arcollect` button below the artwork.
 * **[Twitter](https://twitter.com/)** - Click on the photo you want to save and `Save in Arcollect` button appear in the bottom.
 Support is still buggy.

+## About privacy
+Arcollect by itself does not collect any data or statistics, it is not a spyware.
+Only your artworks and settings are stored inside your personal folder and stay there.

+When saving artworks, Arcollect must download them and does not hide himself to the platforms, it fill the [`User-Agent`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/User-Agent).
+But unless you are using [Tor Browser](https://www.torproject.org/) for legitimate reasons, it's okay.

+### Webextension permissions
+The webextension require some permissions to works:

+* [Access your data for X website](https://support.mozilla.org/en-US/kb/permission-request-messages-firefox-extensions#w_access-your-data-for-named-site) -- To extract artwork, metadata and insert the *Save in Arcollect* button.
+* [Exchange messages with programs other than Firefox](https://support.mozilla.org/en-US/kb/permission-request-messages-firefox-extensions#w_exchange-messages-with-programs-other-than-firefox) (`nativeMessaging`) -- This external program is the `webext-adder` that insert artworks into your collection.
+* [Access browser activity during navigation](https://support.mozilla.org/en-US/kb/permission-request-messages-firefox-extensions#w_access-browser-activity-during-navigation) (`webRequestBlocking`) -- To listen for Twitter API activity.

 ## Contributing
 I am open to contributions but keep in mind that this is a personal project, not a community driven thing.
 Arcollect mostly have what I use and can do with time, but it is built with extensibility and platform agnostism in mind.